raspberrypilearning/sense-hat-puzzle-box/en/step_7.md

 [[[generic-python-random-choice]]]

-+ Create a new variable called `target_temp`, and set it equal to the `current_temp` plus the randomly chosen number you saved as `diff`.
++ Create a new variable called `target_temp`, and set it equal to the `current_temp` plus the randomly chosen number you stored as `diff`.
 Print out the value of this variable so you can see whether your code worked.
 You can remove the `print` statement once you have checked your code.

 --- hints ---